CiscoDevNet/cjaas-widgets/CustomerJourney/README.md

 customer-journey-8.0.7.js

+<sub>_* Any older version will no longer work because the backend APIs have breaking changes.
+Please use this version going forward_</sub>

 ### Customer Journey Widget Properties

 <i>The JDS Customer Journey Widget accepts specific properties to interact with the JDS APIs</i>